zebrunner/carina/README.md

 ## Code formatter
-We propose to use our configured java code formatter for Eclipse.
+We propose to use our configured [**Java code formatter for Eclipse**](https://github.com/qaprosoft/carina/carina_formatter.xml).
-It is available here [https://github.com/qaprosoft/carina/carina_formatter.xml](https://github.com/qaprosoft/carina/carina_formatter.xml)

 To use same formatter in IntelliJ IDEA you should install and configure [**Eclipse Code Formatter**](https://plugins.jetbrains.com/plugin/6546-eclipse-code-formatter).

 ## License
 Code - [Apache Software License v2.0](http://www.apache.org/licenses/LICENSE-2.0)